Triality for Homogeneous Polynomials: Introduction

-{\it Summary of our work.} Inspired by the triality induced between three Hitchin fibrations through the triality of Lie groups, Lie algebras and their rings of invariant polynomials, we dedicate this short note to fill a gap we found in the literature when looking for explicit descriptions of correspondences between homogenous bases of the rings of invariant polynomials of Lie algebras arising from the triality of ${\rm SO}(8,\C)$.
+{\it Summary of our work.} Inspired by the triality induced between three Hitchin fibrations through the triality of Lie groups, Lie algebras and their rings of invariant polynomials, we dedicate this short note to fill a gap we found in the literature when looking for explicit descriptions of correspondences between homogenous bases of the rings of invariant polynomials of Lie algebras arising from the triality of ${\rm SO}(8,\mathbb{C})$.
+We shall be concerned here with the action of the triality automorphism on the corresponding moduli spaces of Higgs bundles, which has been previously studied by other authors both from a string theory perspective (e.g., see the work of Aganagic--Haouzi--Shakirov \cite{mina} on triality for Coulomb and Higgs branches and related papers) as well as from a mathematics perspective (see the work by Anton Sancho \cite{anton} and Garcia-Prada--Ramanan \cite{oscar}).
+An automorphism of a Dynkin diagram does not determine a unique lift to an automorphism of the connected, simply-connected complex Lie group it defines.
+Indeed, it is known that in the case of $\operatorname{Spin}(8, \mathbb{C})$ there are two options up to conjugation by an inner automorphism \cite{wolf-gray}.
+In particular, these can be chosen so that the fixed locus is either $\mathrm{G}_2$ or $\SL (3, \C )$ (e.g., see~\cite{anton,oscar}).

+We will restrict our attention here to a lift corresponding to $\mathrm{G}_2$: using a particular lift $\sigma\colon \mathfrak{so}(8) \to \mathfrak{so}(8)$ of the triality automorphism, we shall study the effect on the base of the Hitchin system explicitly (that is, in a particularly convenient basis).
+In a different direction, the fixed locus inside the moduli space of Higgs bundles can be described on general grounds via \cite{oscar}.
 The present work is organized as follows: in Section \ref{sec:triality} we shall give an overview of the group-theoretic construction of triality.
-Then, in Section \ref{sec:action} we introduce the perspective through which one may understand triality within Hitchin systems: \smallbreak
+Then, in Section \ref{sec:action} we introduce the particular triality automorphism $\sigma$ of $\operatorname{Spin}(8)$, which whilst not difficult to prove, had not been stated in the literature before: